 Who Are At Greater Risk?

 It is not harmful normally but there are some cases where it can get severe and can even cause death of the patient.
 Pregnant woman is at a greater risk than a woman who is not pregnant.
-Infants can get its severe form specially the ones under 2 years of age.
+Infants can get its severe form.
 Cases of Patients over 60 are less.
 The patients of diabetes get its severe form, the heart patients are more vulnerable to it.
 It can worse the diseases related to lungs.

 How To Avoid It?